Hände bedienen einen Taschenrechner und ein Smartphone vor einem Laptop.

 • The temporary worker's employment/service relationship must have existed for at least one month before the start of the retention period (month of employment).

-• Even after the standby period, the employment/service relationship must continue to exist during the intended retention period (retention period).
+• Even after the standby period, the employment/service relationship must continue to exist during the intended retention period (Behaltefrist).

-• A brief interruption of the waiting period due to an unsuccessful attempt to place the temporary worker (max.
+• A brief interruption of the stand-by period (Stehzeit) due to an unsuccessful attempt to place the temporary worker (max.
 1 working day) is harmless.

 • The entitlement remains valid even in the event of justified dismissal, unjustified resignation, or termination by the temporary worker before the end of the retention period.